 Because this was the only night we had in Nimes, we wanted to make it special.

-Both I and Carl love good food, nice drinks and love to spoil ourselves at least once wherever we go.
+W both love good food, nice drinks and love to spoil ourselves at least once wherever we go.
 I like to pre-plan everything from where we will be eating to what trips we will be doing, as I don’t want to miss anything.

 So I did my research (as I always do) about the best restaurants in Nimes, and I found The Esclafidou.
 I spoke to its owner Elmarie before our trip via Facebook to make sure we had a table reserved; so we put on our nice clothes, makeup (well, me) packed our camera and went for a wander during the night through Nimes looking for random bars and spots to take pictures before enjoying our date night at Elmarie’s restaurant.